LiePingWei/find-my-ncs/doc/app_dev/find_my_coexistence.rst

 Advertising extension
 *********************

-To advertise the primary purpose application payload, use the extended advertising API from the :file:`bluetooth.h` header file.
+To advertise the primary purpose application payload, use the extended advertising API from the :file:`zephyr/bluetooth.h` header file.
 When you use this API with default flags, the advertising payload is still visible as legacy advertising to the scanning devices.
 It is necessary to use the extended API because it enables two advertising sets to be broadcasted concurrently: the first one with the Find My payload and the second one with the primary application payload.